 Follow these simple DIY steps:

-Now that your bike is set, let’s get to e-bike battery & motor specific storage guidelines.
+Now that your bike is set, let’s get to the electric bike battery storage & motor-specific care guidelines.

 Your electric bike battery does not like extreme temperatures.
-If your eBike has a removable battery and the bike is going to be stored in a location where it will be exposed to very cold (or hot) temperatures (ex. uninsulated garage), you should remove the battery and store it someplace with normal room temperatures (55-75 degrees Fahrenheit).
-With the battery removed, you can store an eBike any place you’d store a traditional bike.
+If your ebike has a removable battery and the bike is going to be stored in a location where it will be exposed to very cold (or hot) temperatures (ex. uninsulated garage), you should remove the battery and store it someplace with normal room temperatures (55-75 degrees Fahrenheit).
+With the electric bike’s battery stored, you can store an ebike any place you’d store a traditional bike.

-If your eBike is going to be stored for an extended period of time (30 days or more), the battery should be kept charged to around 50-70%.
+If your ebike is going to be stored for an extended period of time (30 days or more), the battery should be kept charged to around 50-70%.
 The battery should never be stored fully charged or fully drained.
-Both are hard on the battery and can decrease its life.
+Both are hard on the battery and can decrease their life.

 You should check the battery every month and charge it back up to that 50-70% range if necessary.
 (Set those calendar reminders!)

-Got any other questions about riding your electric bike in the winter, let’s chat!
-Or stop into any ERIK’S location to take advantage of our great Winter Service Specials, and check out our great selection of electric bikes at shoperiks.com!
+Got any other questions about riding your electric bike in the winter or storing your electric bike’s battery?
+Let’s chat!
+Or stop into any ERIK’S location to take advantage of our great Winter Service Specials, and check out our great selection of electric bikes online!